-What's an appropriate present?
-Do you have to get something from the registry?
-Is it okay to split expensive items?
-There's certainly a lot to consider.
+Whether it's 'what's an appropriate present?' and 'do you have to get something from the registry?' or 'is it okay to split expensive items?', there's certainly a lot to consider.

-But with many modern couples taking the practical route and asking for contributions to a ‘wishing well’ or 'non-boxed gifts'— where invitees give monetary donations instead of the usual dinner set or blender — it’s safe to say that the debate continues, particularly around what the 'right' amount is to expect/or give.
+But with many modern couples taking the practical route and asking for contributions to a ‘wishing well’ or 'non-boxed gifts'— where invitees give monetary donations instead of the usual dinner set or blender — the confusion persists, particularly around what the 'right' amount is to expect/or give might be.